ioanaghergu/LibraryManagementSystem/README.md

 1) Adding a fee to the member record each time a book is returned in damaged condition
 2) Adding a fee to the member record each time a book isn't returned on time
 3) Creating a history record of the borrowed books for each member
+4) Search by author's name and return list of written books

 To be continued...